 This is a large international effort, with teams from around the UK (Imperial College London, Liverpool School of Tropical Medicine, London School of Tropical Medicine and University of Warwick), Europe (Erasmus Medical Centre), the USA (Case Western Reserve University, Johns Hopkins University, Notre Dame University, Princeton University, University of California San Francisco and Yale University) and Australia (Monash University).
 The gathering of this global team is a unique effort, brought together by the goal of improving the health of the poorest populations in the world.

 Good quality modelling depends on good quality data and expert input through close collaboration with field epidemiologists, clinicians, country program managers and international bodies.
 Through a close relationship with the Task Force for Global Health in Atlanta, USA, the researchers will be linked into a network of leading experts in this field.

-Dr Deirdre Hollingsworth, who is leading the consortium from the School of Life Sciences and the Mathematics Institute at the University of Warwick, thinks that “It is fantastic to be involved with such an exciting and worthwhile project that gives the international modelling community the opportunity to demonstrate its expertise and commitment to NTDs.
+Professor Deirdre Hollingsworth, who is leading the consortium from the Big Data Institute at the University of Oxford, thinks that “It is fantastic to be involved with such an exciting and worthwhile project that gives the international modelling community the opportunity to demonstrate its expertise and commitment to NTDs.
 There are significant scientific challenges to producing quantitative frameworks that can support the effort to control NTDs but through this unique partnership we will be ready for them.”

 The consortium has been commissioned to review all current data within various models to compare and evaluate the most effective changes that can be made to the global program to encourage greater likelihood for success by 2020.
 By using multiple modelling approaches the consortium will ensure that the advice given is based on the best quality science, and has been robustly tested.